 Bias relates to errors that result in the sample not representing the population that they should represent.
 Bias can be caused by a number of factors including interviewer technique, questionnaire design, methodology, data entry, analysis etc.

 A biased sample is one that does not represent the population it is supposed to represent.

 A brand is the unique name for a company, service or product and the provision of marketing support for that name.
 As part of the process blended tangible and intangible attributes will seek to differentiate the service, product or company.

 Brand identity is the public presentation of the brand and includes brand name and visual appearance.
-The Brand identity is the key method of recognition and symbolises the differentiation of the brand to its competitors.
+The brand identity is the key method of recognition and symbolises the differentiation of the brand from its competitors.